VoxyAvali/AvaliBot/README.md

-# THIS PROJECT IS CURRENTLY SEMI-FUNCTIONAL AND UNDERGOING MAINTENANCE
+# THIS PROJECT IS OUTDATED
+new version available on the 'main' branch

 # VoxyAvaliBot